santagaz/forcer/README.md

         [your_ruby_version_location (like ".../rvm/gems/ruby-2.2.0")]/gems/forcer-[version]/lib/metadata_services/exclude_xml_nodes.yml
     forcer is released with "exclude_xml_nodes.yml".
 Users (developers) can modify or replace values to exclude xml elements.

+Currently forcer does not allow multiple "exclude_components.xml" and "exclude_xml_nodes.xml" files.I understand that working on multiple projects simultaneously can require you to exclude different files/components for each project.
+Support of multiple config files can be added as a new feature per request.

 ### Command line examples
 If you already filled configuration.yml correctly then deployments are much faster.
 Here is a sample command to start deployment of a project in current folder: